-Stateside health systems are on the hook for GDPR if they have European patients, and could face fines exceeding and could face fines exceeding €20 million.
+Stateside health systems are on the hook for GDPR if they have European patients, and could face fines exceeding €20 million.
 And, as we've shown this week, those who are curious about trying their hands at more advanced projects such as blockchain should also be aware of the privacy law's ins and outs.

-At HIMSS19, two experts from Germany will explain how one EU health system prepared for GDPR.
+At HIMSS19, two experts from Germany will explain how one EU health system prepared for the new privacy law.

-Florian Benthin, senior manager at Deloitte consulting, and Peter Gocke, chief digital officer at Charité Berlin, the largest university clinic in Europe, will first show how Charité developed an an implementation plan.
+Florian Benthin, senior manager at Deloitte, and Peter Gocke, chief digital officer at Charité Berlin, the largest university clinic in Europe, will first show how Charité developed an an implementation plan.